 Peter went ballistic at Balboa/Beresan and purchased 11 bottles of wine.
 He was purchasing wine we did not even taste!
 Balboa/Beresan does not technically offer a delivery service, however, the woman pouring our tastings said that our hotel was on her way home and that she’d drop our wine off, no problem.

 When we got our hotel, there were 12 bottles of wine in our box.
-The woman added a 12th bottle to our order because there is a 20% discount when purchasing a case, so that 12th bottle was essentially free.
+The woman added a 12th bottle to our order because there is a 20% discount when purchasing a case, so the 12th bottle was essentially free.
 She didn’t tell us this when she rang up our purchase.
 She just took it upon herself to be kind.
 I want to find this woman again and give her a big hug.

 We purchased the following wine from Balboa/Beresan: